google/highway/g3doc/impl_details.md

 zero-sized tag arguments.
 The former store actual data and are mapped by the compiler to vector registers.
 The latter (`Simd<>` and `SizeTag<>`) are only used to select among the various overloads of functions such as `Set`.
-This allows Highway to use builtin vector types without a class wrapper.
+This allows Highway to use built in vector types without a class wrapper.

 Class wrappers are problematic for SVE and RVV because LLVM (or at least Clang) does not allow member variables whose type is 'sizeless' (in particular,